Updated: May 30, 2025

 If you are looking for beach houses for sale in Porto, Portugal, Foz do Douro is a top location to consider, as is Vila Nova de Gaia for more affordable properties.
 You can enjoy stunning views of the Atlantic Ocean.

-Porto neighborhoods will each have their own price range.
-However, if you are buying real estate in Porto, you should find that real estate prices for Porto homes are generally very affordable.
-The average house price in Porto, Portugal, in 2022 was €4,000 per for the city itself and €3,186 per meter squared for Porto Municipality.
 Properties nearby Porto should also be considered, such as in Vila Nova de Gaia on the opposite side of the Douro River and in the northern suburbs of the city.
 The north of Portugal has some of the most affordable real estate in the country and, in many places, is relatively unexplored.
-There are many different property types, and this region could be the perfect place to find a stunning country home or large villa — whatever property you are looking for, you should be able to find it in Porto.
+There are many different property types, and this region could be the perfect place to find a stunning country home or large villa.
+If you are looking for a house for sale or a beachside villa, whatever property you are looking for, you should be able to find the perfect property in Porto.

 You will also find amazing luxury homes in and around Porto, such as in Foz do Douro.
 If you are thinking about buying luxury homes here, the prices will be higher, but compared to other Western European cities, you should find luxury homes to be quite reasonably priced.

 One of the advantages of living in Porto, the northern capital of Portugal, is the cost of living and high quality of life.
 Porto is a relatively cheap city to live in when compared with other Western European cities.
 The average price for property will vary depending on which neighborhood you choose to buy in.
-In Foz do Douro and in the historic center, you will find the properties that come at maximum price, but elsewhere, you will find very reasonably priced properties.
+In Foz do Douro and in the historic center, you will find Porto properties that come at the maximum price, but elsewhere, you will find very reasonably priced properties.

-Compared to other Western European cities, you will find villas for sale in Porto, Portugal to be quite affordable.
+Compared to other Western European cities, you will find villas for sale in Porto, Portugal, to be quite affordable.

-The average asking price in Porto, Portugal, in 2022 was €4,000 per square meter for the city itself and €3,186 for Porto Municipality.
+The average property price in Porto, Portugal, in 2024 was €4,883 per square meter in the city itself and €3,937 per square meter for Porto Municipality.

 In Foz do Douro and in the center of Porto, you will find the properties that come at maximum price, but elsewhere, you will find very reasonably priced properties.